rprioul/waterfall_d3_v4/README.md

 ## New features

+During my work at MYCS GmbH, I had to implement a reporting tool using, inter alia, waterfall charts.
+After agreement with MYCS GmbH, I've decided to share a tempalte of the javascript code used to generate those charts.

 I added an extra function called *insertStackedRemainderBefore(**barName**, **newBarName**)*, that inserts in the chart a stacked remainder called **newBarName** before the bar **barName**.
 This is a functionality often used in waterfall charts.

 ## Suggestions

-If you have any suggestions of possible improvements, feel free to reach out to me on github.
+If you have any suggestions of possible improvements, feel free to reach out to me.